 A clear mission, open communications and mutual respect are vital when maintaining a culture of employee engagement.
 When employers openly express their visions and values, employees understand the purpose, cause or beliefs driving the business.
 Knowing why the company exists helps employees appreciate the roles they play in achieving organizational objectives.

 But it's not just visions and values.
-Axcet HR Solutions Director of Human Resources Jeanette Coleman goes on to say, ""
+Axcet HR Solutions Director of Human Resources Jeanette Coleman goes on to say, "for employees to be truly engaged, they need a clear line of sight between what they do every day and how that helps the company reach its goals and succeed."

 Two-way communication also is imperative.
 If management demonstrates that it fully considers thoughts employees express through various channels and regularly offers constructive feedback and recognition, employees feel valued and are more likely to engaged.